spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/04-aks.md

 <InfoBox>

 The [maximum number of pods per node in an AKS cluster](https://learn.microsoft.com/en-us/azure/aks/configure-azure-cni#maximum-pods-per-node) is 250.
-If you don't specify maxPods when creating new node pools, you receive a default value of 30 for Azure CNI.
+If you don't specify maxPods when creating new node pools, you receive a default value of 30.
 This value can be edited from the Kubernetes configuration file at any time by editing the `maxPodPerNode` value.
 Refer to the snippet below:

 ```
 managedMachinePool: